microsoft/sample-app-aoai-chatGPT/README.md

 For apps published with `az webapp up` or from the Azure AI Studio, you can increase your app's ability to handle concurrent requests from multiple users with the following steps:
 1. Upgrade your App Service plan tier to a higher tier, for example tiers with more than one vCPU.

-2. Configure the following app settings on your App Service in the Azure Portal:
+2. Configure the following app setting on your App Service in the Azure Portal:
 - `PYTHON_ENABLE_GUNICORN_MULTIWORKERS`: true
-- `PYTHON_GUNICORN_CUSTOM_WORKER_NUM`: 5 (may be higher or lower depending on your App Service Plan tier)
-- `PYTHON_GUNICORN_CUSTOM_THREAD_NUM`: 5 (may be higher or lower depending on your App Service Plan tier)
+This will default to use a default worker count of (2 * numCores) + 1 and thread count of 1.
+If your App Service Plan has additional compute capacity and you want to increase the worker or thread count, you can figure these additional settings accordingly:
+- `PYTHON_GUNICORN_CUSTOM_WORKER_NUM`
+- `PYTHON_GUNICORN_CUSTOM_THREAD_NUM`

+See the [Oryx documentation](https://github.com/microsoft/Oryx/blob/main/doc/configuration.md) for more details on these settings.

 After adding the settings, be sure to save the configuration and then restart your app.